portlandwebworks/chhs-prototype/kubernetes/README.md

 # cchs-kubernetes-demo

 Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.
+This contains a fully functional provisioning code that can be used to deploy the published Docker images to a high-availability cluster in the Google Compute Engine platform.

-## Advantages
+## Notes
 - High Availability
 - Auto Scaling
 - Docker based containers
 - Platform Independent
 - Open Source

-## Limitations
-- A robust database tier is more difficult to implement with Kubernetes.
-- AWS RDS Multi-AZ for database tier provides better redundency and automated failover and is recommened for production deployments.
-- Kubernetes is not compatible with Amazon's EC2 Container Service.
-However, the underlying docker container architecture is fully supported.
+- Utilizing a High Availability Google Cloud SQL Database [https://cloud.google.com/sql/](https://cloud.google.com/sql/)

 ### Quickstart
 ```